 How is the customer response?

 We have customers from across the country who have not only sent their clothes to us and embraced this concept.
-We work with much-reputed organizations who have partnered with us and who believe in the concept.
+We work with much-reputed organizations that have partnered with us and who believe in the concept.
 They have helped us spread the message to their customers and their employees.

 It is very encouraging that a small startup from Kolkatta is recognized by many organizations and loved by so many people.
 In fact, many celebrities have come forward and appreciated our work.